sanjaireyanth/Sanjai-Portfolio/README.md

 ## 📄 License

-This portfolio template is created for Sanjai and is customizable for personal use.
+This portfolio template is created by Sanjai and is customizable for personal use.

 ## 🤝 Support